 We maintain a list of frequently asked questions pertaining to Canadian Red Cross First Aid and CPR/AED instructor courses HERE.

 The following Canadian Red Cross First Aid and CPR/AED instructor courses are scheduled in the lower mainland (Greater Vancouver and the Fraser Valley).
 Clicking the register button will take you to Priority Care First Aid’s main website for registration:

 |Course Dates||Course Times||Course Location||Register|

-- May 5th to 18th: Online Fundamentals of Instruction Course
+- April 21st to May 2nd: Online Fundamentals of Instruction Course

 - Monday to Thursday, May 3rd to 6th